aslepyan/CompressiveTactileSubsampling/README.md

 ---
 # Principle

 # Usage

-Notes:
-1. you will need to contact the authors to get permission to access our data files.
-2. Some helper functions are not explained here, but you can check the comments about their usage in the corresponding files;
+The codes for using our methods for tactile image data and realizing our results are explained below.
+Notice that the user is required to contact the authors to get permission to access our data files.
+Some helper functions are not described here, but you can check the comments about their usage in the corresponding files.
-3.

 ## Subsampled Data Acquisition
 If you want to collect some tactile data in a subsampling manner, use the folder `Subsampling_Code\Subsampling_Basics\`.
 To sample tactile data, the user first needs to upload `Subsampling.ino` to the sensor after adjusting the parameters.
 After that, run `SubsamplingControl.m` with desirable parameters to sample data using various methods.